I'm Packing Up My IBS and Taking It On The Road!

 Hitting the road with IBS

 Not to worry, though.
 I’m packing it up and taking it on the road!
-Recently my sister and her husband invited me to vacation with them during February 2021.
-For years I swore never to travel again, especially air travel.
+Recently my sister and her husband invited me to vacation with them.
+For years, I swore never to travel again, especially air travel.
 What started out as IBS-C during the first year after diagnosis morphed into IBS-D, then IBS-M (mixed), giving me the distinction of suffering both constipation and diarrhea—not at the same time, of course.
 It was fear of bowel incontinence that convinced me to stick close to home.
 Why did I green light travel this time?
 We’ll be driving from Michigan to the Gulf Coast of Alabama, a roughly 2-day trip.
 There is so much more freedom, control, and privacy in road travel.
 Much to my sister’s surprise, I felt immediately at ease with the idea.

 How my MS will be affected